teamchef/OpenWebsoccer/openwebsoccer/lib/iosec/README.txt

 Files:

 /
--test.php (This is just a test file so, you can see how module works.
+-test.php (This is just a test file so,you can see how module works.
 Delete this file when script goes live.)
 -iosec.php  (The core script module.
 This file should be included to the pages that should be protected.
 NEVER leave it writeable.)

 iosec_admin/
 -.iosec_config (!REMOVED v.1.5!)
 (The main configuration file for "iosec.php".
 You can embed this file into "iosec.php" this will reduce attack surface on script files.)
 -index.php (!REMOVED v.1.5!)
 (This is just a GUI for ".iosec_config" file.)
 -banlist (Detected IP addresses listed here.
-You can use this file with iptables, htaccess with bash scripts.)
+You can use this file with iptables,htaccess with bash scripts.)
 -banlisttemp  (Just a system file.
 IP and Time correlations listed in it.)
 -ips  (Just a system file.
 Every request is listed in it.)
 -whitelist (Excluded IP List seperated by new lines.)
 -excluded (Excluded File List seperated by new lines.
 To see a demo rename http://YOUR_SITE/test.php file to http://YOUR_SITE/test2.php.
 Look in the file "excluded")
 -sample.htaccess (You can use this file for restricting access to public.
-Before use, rename it.)
+Before use,rename it.)
--sample.htpasswd (Username: iosec, Password: iosec_demo)
+-sample.htpasswd (Username: iosec,Password: iosec_demo)

 Default Password and User for Admin Panel Basic Auth. (sample.htaccess):